lucileGNT/tech_newsfeed/README.md

 To install the project :

-- Checkout the project in your computer
+- Clone the project in your computer
-- Edit the parameters.yml values with your own local server values.
 - Create an empty database
-- Edit the parameters.yml database name and credentials
-- In your terminal, run <pre>Composer install</pre> to install all the dependencies
+- In your terminal, run <pre>Composer install</pre> at project root to install all the dependencies.
+It will also ask you to provide your server and database details
 - Run <pre>php bin/console doctrine:migrations:migrate</pre> to create the tables in the database
 - Run the server with <pre>php bin/console server:run</pre> and open your browser
 - The project is ready!